scottellis/omap3-pwm/README.md

 The code should work with any OMAP3 board, but was only tested with Gumstix Overo and Beagleboard.

-Their are two branches of interest in the project
+There are two branches of interest in the project

 The [master] branch implements a duty-cycles of 0-100% for PWM output.